For new readers...

 What is a Likely Letter?

-Around this time of year, many colleges and universities send letters to very strong students telling them that their applications are impressive.
-These letters are commonly referred to as "likely letters".
+Around this time of year, many colleges and universities send letters to some very strong students telling them that their applications are impressive.
+These letters are commonly referred to as likely letters, but you might also seen them called love letters or early writes.

 Why do you send Likely Letters?